Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 - File access functionality is modular; independent from processing functions.
 Can be configured in YAML (`DataCatalog`).
 - Pipeline definition is modular; independent from processing functions.
 - Pipelines can be nested.
+- GUI (`kedro-viz`) provides DAG visualization feature.

 ### Cons:
-- Kedro does not support automatic pipeline resuming option using the intermediate data files.
+- Does not support automatic pipeline resuming option using the intermediate data files or databases.
-- Kedro's GUI (`kedro-viz`) does not include execution monitoring.
+- GUI (`kedro-viz`) does not provide execution progress monitoring feature.
 - Kedro installs package dependencies which are not used in many cases (e.g. pyarrow) as defined in the requirements.txt.